-In its sixth year, the ride will take in more of the iconic Tour de France climbs over four days of riding in the French Alps.
+In its eighth year, the ride will take in more of the iconic Tour de France climbs over four days of riding in the French Alps.
 Get in touch with team Le Cure to find out more.

 The annual cycle ride was founded in 2014 when friends and family of breast cancer patient Marianne Butler decided to help fund more of the pioneering research we do into beating breast cancer.

 How it all began

 In September 2013, Marianne was diagnosed with breast cancer.
 She was referred to The Royal Marsden where she was given chemotherapy and two drugs, herceptin and pertuzumab.